 Unconscious bias training or programs can be counter-productive if they make people feel defensive and offended.
 How can this be avoided?

-Unconscious bias training isn’t counter-productive if it causes a reaction triggered by cognitive defenses.
+Unconscious bias training isn’t counter-productive if it causes a reaction triggered by cognitive defences.
 If someone has reacted due to some or all of the content, that is exactly where one should start introspection.
+Dive deep into the trigger points.
 That reaction is a gateway towards deeper self-analysis and understanding.
 A reaction suggests that there is something hidden in that person’s psyche that requires transcendence.
 However, bias conceptualisations mostly need an application for transcendence, in other words, applying what you are learning conceptually in real-time.

 What is needed for training and a follow-up program to be successful?